matzko/utils-composite/README.md

 ### set

-Returns a new composite with the result of having updated the property of the given key with the specified value.
+Returns a new composite with the result of having updated the property with the given key with the specified value.

 **Parameters**